 Alejandra Gonzalez-Beltran is a Senior Research Associate on Computational and Systems Medicine at University College London, UK.
 She holds a PhD from Queen’s University Belfast, UK, and a Licentiateship (equivalent to MSc) in Computer Science from Universidad Nacional de Rosario, Argentina.
 Her research interests are on data and metadata management for large-scale distributed systems, including knowledge representation and federated ontology-based queries for biomedical applications.

-Andy is a Reader in Information Retrieval in the School of Informatics at City University, and currently co-directs the Centre of Interactive Systems Research with Prof Stephen Robertson of Microsoft Research Cambridge.
+Andy is a Reader in Information Retrieval in the Department of Computer Science at City, University of London, and is a member of the Centre for HCI Design.
 He is the past Chair of the BCS Information Retrieval Specialist Group and is a long standing member of that SG.
+He is a Fellow of the BCS.

 Benno Stein is chair of the Web Technology and Information Systems Group at the Bauhaus-Universität Weimar (www.webis.de).
 His research focuses on the theory, on algorithms, and on innovative tools for information retrieval and data mining.
 He is chair of the international workshop series TIR on Text-based Information Retrieval, initiator and co-organizer of PAN, a research network that is dedicated to authorship modeling and text misuse detection, and spokesman of the forthcoming Digital Bauhaus Lab (www.digital-bauhaus-lab.de).
 Professional background: Study at the Technical University of Karlsruhe.
 Dissertation and habilitation in computer science at the University of Paderborn.
 Appointed as full professor at the Bauhaus-Universität Weimar in 2005.
 Research stays at IBM, Germany, and the International Computer Science Institute, Berkeley.

-Cathal Gurrin is the SFI Stokes lecturer at the School of Computing at Dublin City University, Ireland.
-He is also an adjunct faculty member at the department of computer science at the University of Tromso, in Norway.
-His research centers on human digital memories and the challenges of developing a new generation of search-engine and content-understanding tools to support users in gathering and searching huge personal life-blog archives.
-He is also a faculty member of the Centre for Sensor Web Technologies at Dublin City University and University College Dublin.
-He has published more than 75 book chapters, journal articles, and conference papers.
+Cathal Gurrin is a lecturer at the School of Computing at Dublin City University, Ireland and currently a visiting researcher at the University of Tromso, Norway.
+His research interest is in human digital memories and the challenges of developing a new generation of search-engine and content-understanding tools to support users in gathering and searching huge personal lifelog archives.

 Carsten Eickhoff is a Ph.D. student at Delft University of Technology.
 His main research interests are information retrieval, natural language processing and crowdsourcing.
 In particular, he investigates multi-dimensional notions of document relevance.
 In 2013, he organized the 13th edition of the Dutch-Belgian workshop on information Retrieval.